Sumitsh28/Squad-Hub/README.md

 ### Realtime Chatting
 You can chat with your friends in realtime, seen and unseen message feature with notification sound.
 You can also send image to your friends.

-### Livestreams
-You can livestream yourself by leveraging WebRTC.

 ### Account Actions
 You can activate and deactivate your account